 The Inner Harbour is incredibly beautiful.
 Both the British Columbia Parliament Building and the Fairmont Empress sit across from the harbour.
 The Visitor’s Centre is here as well.
 The walk along the harbour is lush with flowers (as you can see from the many pictures I took).
-There are boat moored to the docks and the occasional pickle boat arriving or departing.
+There are boats moored to the docks and the occasional pickle boat arriving or departing.

-The Inner Harbour is close to a lot of the top restaurants and shops in Victoria, and is a great place to stroll around before dinner (and as the sun sets).
+The Inner Harbour is close to a lot of the top restaurants and shops in Victoria and is a great place to stroll around before dinner (and as the sun sets).

 2. Visit Butchart Gardens

 Butchart Gardens is an absolutely stunning garden just north of Victoria.
-We hopped on a bus outside of the parliament building in downtown Victoria and traveled a little less than an hour.
+We hopped on a bus outside of the parliament building in downtown Victoria and travelled a little less than an hour.
 We were dropped off right at the Butchart Gardens entrance.